dajester2013/CFArango/README.md

 1. Clone the repository:
     <pre>git clone https://github.com/dajester2013/CFArango.git</pre>
-2. Add mapping to the code (not necessary if project is cloned into your project/webserver root.
+2. Add mapping to the code (not necessary if project is cloned into your project/webserver root).
     * Railo/ACF Application.cfc mapping:
     <pre>this.mappings["/org"] = [/path/to/CFArango]/org</pre>
     * Railo Component resource mapping: